soojilee88/-UofT-Cybersecurity_Project3/OffensiveTemplate.md

         - Visited all the subdirectories that was listed on the output.
         - found out that `/vendor` subdirectory contained several files that I believe it should not be publicly facing.
         ![vendor_subdirectory](Images/Offensive/vendor.png)
-        - while going through all the files, found flag 1
+        - while going through all the files, found flag 1<br>
         ![FLAG1_2](Images/Offensive/flag1_2.png)

   - `flag2.txt`: 6a8ed560f0b5358ecf844108048eb337
     - **Exploit Used**
-      - With the Vendor directory exposed, you could see from this subdirectory that this WordPress website uses `PHPMailerAutoload.php`
+      - With the Vendor directory exposed, you could see from this subdirectory that this WordPress website uses `PHPMailerAutoload.php` <br>
       ![PHPMailer](Images/Offensive/PHPMailer.png)
-      - Also found version of the PHPMailer this Server uses
+      - Also found version of the PHPMailer this Server uses <br>
       ![PHPMailer_Version](Images/Offensive/version.png)
       - So with this version, you can search within searchsploit to see if there is exploit that can be used
       ![searchsploit_phpmailer](Images/Offensive/searchsploit_phpmailer.png)